tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Added: 230605 with Memory/without in core .htaccess.
 - Updated: 230605, htaccess1 - removed proxy, added it on maybe if wanted!
 - Updated:230607 IPlist and mabee tzt.
 - My most powerful htaccess1 yet! tested and works well, also added a blank htacces for you who wants your own!
 Happy wordpress blogging!